+English 6A Course: 961AY

-English 6A (961AY): This advanced-level class is designed to meet the needs of 6th grade students with well-developed reading and writing skills.
+This advanced-level class is designed to meet the needs of 6th grade students with well-developed reading and writing skills.
 Vocabulary, literature, language, and writing instruction are taught, and instruction moves at a faster pace than in a non-advanced course.
 In addition, students in the advanced-level class will have wider reading and writing experiences than those required by the 6th grade English SOL.
-Selection factors for considering placement of students into this advanced-level class include success on the 5th grade SOL test, teacher recommendation, and other test scores.
-Near the end of the school year, students will take the 6th grade Reading SOL test.
+Selection factors for considering placement of students into this advanced-level class include success on the 5th grade SOL test, teacher recommendation, and/or other data.
+Students will take the 6th grade Reading SOL test.

+Math 6 Course: 962XY

-Math 6 (962XY): This course covers the 6th grade math Standards of Learning curriculum.
+This course covers the 6th grade math Standards of Learning curriculum.
 The development of problem solving skills will be a major goal.
 Students will use appropriate technologies such as calculators and computers.
 A wide range of skills and strategies will be developed in the following areas: number and number sense, computation and estimation, measurement, geometry, probability, statistics, patterns, and algebra.
-Near the end of the school year, students will take the 6th grade math SOL test.
+Students will take the 6th grade math SOL test.